 Must possess the mobility and physical strength and stamina to respond to emergency situations and accidents; to operate a motor vehicle and to visit various District and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups, and over the telephone or radio.
-Must have the ability to operate specialized law enforcement tools and equipment including firearms, expandable batons, chemical agents, and handcuffs.
 The job involves fieldwork requiring frequent walking on uneven terrain, climbing and descending structures to identify problems or hazards.
 Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate various equipment and devices.
 Positions in this classification frequently bend, stoop, kneel, reach, and climb to perform work and inspect work sites.
 Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 50 pounds.